SidRoberts/centum/docs/mvc/converters.md

 By throwing [`Centum\Mvc\Exception\RouteNotFoundException`](https://github.com/SidRoberts/centum/blob/development/src/Mvc/Exception/RouteNotFoundException.php), you can tell the Router that this Route does not match and it will continue iterating through the other Routes.
 In the above example, if the `App\Model\Post` object cannot be found in the database, this exception is thrown to avoid having to deal with it in the Route's `execute()` method.
+When this exception is thrown, the Router understands that to mean that this Route isn't suitable and will continue iterating through the remaining Routes to find another match.

 ```php
 use App\Converter\PostConverter;